Mandresy-Andri/SoloFlix-Backend/README.md

 ## Executing program

 ---
-* The service can be accessed at this url:
+* The fully working application can be accessed at this url: https://soloflix.onrender.com/
+* Use this username: plainUser@gmail.com
+* Use this password: password

 ## Credits